Top 10 Largest Omnivores in the world (Biggest Omnivores 2023)

 Scientific name- Casuarius sp.

 Next up on our list of the Largest omnivores in the world we have the Cassowary.
 These Australian birds are pretty shy and live in dense forests.
+Cassowaries are one of the closest relatives to dinosaurs.
 Although some females may reach 2 meters (6.6 ft) in height, adult male southern cassowaries are 1.5 to 1.8 m (5 to 6 ft) tall, weighing 58.5 kilograms (130 lb).

-They have a sharp claw that may reach lengths of 5 inches.
+They have sharp claws that may reach lengths of 5 inches.
 Cassowaries can attack humans and animals with a kick, which is one of the strongest in the animal world.
 They consume fruit primarily, but they also devour mice, birds, snails, etc.

 7) Emu